 I. General Policy

 Rice University is committed to the principle of equal opportunity in education and employment, and it is the policy of the University to attract qualified individuals of diverse backgrounds to its faculty, staff and student body.
-Accordingly, Rice University admits and employs individuals on the basis of their qualifications and does not discriminate against individuals on the basis of their sex, sexual orientation, gender identity, gender expression, religion, race, ethnicity, national origin, immigration status, veteran status, or citizenship status.
+Accordingly, Rice University admits and employs individuals on the basis of their qualifications and does not discriminate against individuals on the basis of race, color, religion, sex (including pregnancy), sexual orientation, gender identity and expression, national or ethnic origin, genetic information, ancestry, age, disability, veteran status, or other protected categories under the law.

 This policy applies to all employees (faculty and staff) and students.